Monopol Hotel, Katowice: History

-The hotel was built in 1900 in the eclectic style with elements of Art Nouveau and Gothic Revival architecture on the site of former Cafe Central.
-It was designed by architect Ludwik Goldstein and officially opened in 1902.
-It quickly became one of the most representational hotels in the city.
+The Hotel Kronprinz was built from 1900-1902, in what was then the city of Kattowitz, in Germany.
+It was constructed in the eclectic style with elements of Art Nouveau and Gothic Revival architecture on the site of former Cafe Central.
+It was designed by architect Ludwik Goldstein and opened in 1902.
 Its first owner was Arnold Lustig.

-The hotel is located opposite the Katowice historic train station and in the 1930s it housed the Orbis travel agency, restaurants, cafes, hairdersser's studio as well as the Kaftal lottery hall.
-During World War II, the hotel building was taken over and managed by the Germans.
-After he war, the hotel was the seat of such institutions as PKO Bank Polski and Polish Press Agency.
+After WWI, the city and region were ceded to Poland, and the hotel became the Hotel Monopol.
+In the 1930s, it housed an office of the Orbis travel agency, restaurants, cafes, hairdersser's studio as well as the Kaftal lottery hall.
+During World War II, the hotel was commandeered by the occupying Germans.
+After the war, the hotel was operated by Orbis as the Hotel Orbis Monopol and was the seat of such institutions as PKO Bank Polski and Polish Press Agency.
 At the beginning of 21st century, the hotel was renovated and in 2007 it acquired the five star status.
 Today it is part of the Likus Hotele & Restauracje group which belongs to the Likus family of hoteliers who also manage luxury hotels in Kraków, Łódź and Wrocław.